L&I Death Benefits and Survivor Pensions

-Pensions can also be passed to children in the event that the deceased is single at the time of his or her death.
+Pensions can also be passed to children in the event that the injured worker is single at the time of their death.
 Children can receive this pension until they are 18, or 23 if they are attending school full time.
 Totally disabled children can continue to receive a pension for the duration of their disability.

-If you have questions about L&I death benefits or wish to discuss your eligibility, you should contact a workers’ compensation attorney.
-Experienced L&I attorneys will typically provide a free consultation and explain your options.
+While death benefits and survivor pensions seem straightforward, there are a lot of things to take into consideration.
+If you have questions about L&I death benefits or wish to discuss your eligibility, you should contact one of our workers’ compensation attorneys.
+Our experienced L&I attorneys will provide a free consultation and explain your options.